InvaHealth/InvaHealthDDdescriptors/README.md

 # **Number_people_exposed**

-Number of people exposed to the biohazard / health issue.
+Number of people exposed to the biohazard / health issue (or mean/median if [upper](#max_number_people_exposed) and [lower](#min_number_people_exposed) bounds are indicated).

 # **Min_Number_people_exposed**

-Lower bound of number of people exposed to the biohazard / health issue.
+Lower bound of number of people exposed to the biohazard / health issue, if provided.

 # **Max_Number_people_exposed**

-Upper bound of number of people exposed to the biohazard / health issue.
+Upper bound of number of people exposed to the biohazard / health issue, if provided.

 # **Number_people_exposed_per_year**

-Number of people exposed to the biohazard / health issue per year.
+Number of people exposed to the biohazard / health issue per year (or mean/median if [upper](#max_number_people_exposed_per_year) and [lower](#min_number_people_exposed_per_year) bounds are indicated).

 # **Min_Number_people_exposed_per_year**

-Lower bound of number of people exposed to the biohazard / health issue per year.
+Lower bound of number of people exposed to the biohazard / health issue per year, if provided.

 # **Max_Number_people_exposed_per_year**

-Upper bound of number of people exposed to the biohazard / health issue per year.
+Upper bound of number of people exposed to the biohazard / health issue per year, if provided.

 # **Number_people_affected**

-Number of people with health impacts due to the biohazard / health issue.
+Number of people with health impacts due to the biohazard / health issue (or mean/median if [upper](#max_number_people_affected) and [lower](#min_number_people_affected) bounds are indicated).

 # **Min_Number_people_affected**

-Lower bound of number of people with health impacts due to the biohazard / health issue.
+Lower bound of number of people with health impacts due to the biohazard / health issue, if provided.

 # **Max_Number_people_affected**

-Upper bound of number of people with health impacts due to the biohazard / health issue.
+Upper bound of number of people with health impacts due to the biohazard / health issue, if provided.

 # **Number_people_affected_per_year**

-Number of people with health impacts due to the biohazard / health issue per year.
+Number of people with health impacts due to the biohazard / health issue per year (or mean/median if [upper](#max_number_people_affected_per_year) and [lower](#min_number_people_affected_per_year) bounds are indicated).

 # **Min_Number_people_affected_per_year**

-Lower bound of number of people with health impacts due to the biohazard / health issue per year.
+Lower bound of number of people with health impacts due to the biohazard / health issue per year, if provided.

 # **Max_Number_people_affected_per_year**

-Upper bound of number of people with health impacts due to the biohazard / health issue per year.
+Upper bound of number of people with health impacts due to the biohazard / health issue per year, if provided.

 # **Mortality_num**

-Number of people who died due to the biohazard / health issue.
+Number of people who died due to the biohazard / health issue (or mean/median if [upper](#max_mortality_num) and [lower](#min_mortality_num) bounds are indicated).

 # **Min_Mortality_num**

-Lower bound of number of people who died due to the biohazard / health issue.
+Lower bound of number of people who died due to the biohazard / health issue, if provided.

 # **Max_Mortality_num**

-Upper bound of number of people who died due to the biohazard / health issue.
+Upper bound of number of people who died due to the biohazard / health issue, if provided.

 # **Mortality_num_per_year**

-Number of people who died due to the biohazard / health issue per year.
+Number of people who died due to the biohazard / health issue per year (or mean/median if [upper](#max_mortality_num_per_year) and [lower](#min_mortality_num_per_year) bounds are indicated).

 # **Min_Mortality_num_per_year**

-Lower bound of number of people who died due to the biohazard / health issue per year.
+Lower bound of number of people who died due to the biohazard / health issue per year, if provided.

 # **Max_Mortality_num_per_year**

-Upper bound of number of people who died due to the biohazard / health issue per year.
+Upper bound of number of people who died due to the biohazard / health issue per year, if provided.

 # **Mortality_prob_specific**